 QR code parking system for shared bicycles to start next year; offenders face fines, bans

-SINGAPORE: A Quick-Response (QR) code parking system for shared bicycles will be implemented next year to ensure cyclists park the bicycles within proper parking spaces, the Land Transport Authority (LTA) announced on Tuesday (Sep 25).
+SINGAPORE: A Quick-Response (QR) code parking system for shared bicycles will be implemented next year to ensure users do not park indiscriminately, the Land Transport Authority (LTA) announced on Tuesday (Sep 25).

-If users do not park properly and scan the QR code, they will be charged S$5 by licensed operators, LTA added in the news release.
+Those who fail to park properly and scan the QR code will be charged S$5 by licensed operators, LTA added in the news release.

 Both the QR code parking system and the ban will begin in January next year, LTA said, adding that it will start to install the QR codes progressively at public bicycle parking spaces from the end of this month.